DanendraAHP/kmeans_with_pyspark/README.md

 # kmeans_with_pyspark
-Implementing standard kmeans and kmeans++ with pyspark RDD
+Implementing standard kmeans and kmeans++ with pyspark RDD.
+The implementation is based on paper here https://web.stanford.edu/~rezab/classes/cme323/S16/projects_reports/bodoia.pdf .
+The data used can be collected here http://archive.ics.uci.edu/ml/datasets/Individual+household+electric+power+consumption .
+First clean the data by dropping the data and time columns before using this notebook